Skip to main content

 What to expect

-• Specialist facilities: You’ll have access to specialist tools and facilities including the Green Screen Studio, motion capture suit, 3D printers, Artec 3D scanners, specialist camera equipment, render farms, VR headsets, tablet monitors and a range of specialist software.
+• Specialist facilities: You’ll have access to tools and facilities including the Green Screen Studio, motion capture suit, 3D printers, Artec 3D scanners, specialist camera equipment, render farms, VR headsets, tablet monitors and a range of specialist software.

 Industry experience and opportunities

-You’ll participate in live projects, respond to feedback from industry guest lecturers and develop a professional showreel portfolio to launch your career.
+You’ll participate in live projects, respond to feedback from industry guest lecturers, and develop a professional showreel portfolio to launch your career.

 Mode of study